Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Experimental results

-The solution proposed in~\cite{tissier_cnn_2020} is also illustrated in this figure to show the interest of our new proposal in terms of performance gain.
-Two configurations of the previous solution were selected with decision thresholds: $\beta = 30$ and $\beta = 40$.
+To illustrate the gains brought by introducing \gls{dt} models and dataset balancing, we show in \Figure{\ref{fig:res_vtm_graph}} two configurations of our previous solution~\cite{tissier_cnn_2020} relying on decision thresholds with $\beta = 30$ and $\beta = 40$.
 Our $C_3$ and $C_4$ configurations are better than the $\beta = 30$ and $\beta = 40$ solutions with a gain in complexity reduction of approximately 10\% for a similar \gls{bd-br} loss.
-Compared to $\beta = 40$ which reaches 58.8\% complexity reduction, our solution $C_3$ affords a significant \gls{bd-br} gain of 1.02\%.
+Compared with $\beta = 40$ which reaches 58.8\% complexity reduction, our solution $C_3$ affords a significant \gls{bd-br} gain of 1.02\%.